 On Tuesday 5 September 1995 the first device was detonated.
 The media contingent went into high gear and the ship’s communication circuits were flooded with calls from international media.

-By the end of the week the media and politicians were clambering for the Tui to return to Rarotonga.
-This she did and arrived back on 17 September.
-After reprovisioning she then departed for Mururoa this time carrying the MPs John Carter and Pete Hodgson accompanied by media representatives and civil servants.
+By the end of the week the media and politicians were clamouring for Tui to return to Rarotonga.
+This she did, arriving there on 17 September.
+After reprovisioning she departed for Mururoa once again, this time carrying the MPs John Carter and Pete Hodgson, accompanied by media representatives and civil servants.

-On 9 October Tui left the waters off Mururoa but not before the MPs passed another protest letter to the French when Tui met up with a French patrol craft.
-Tui then sailed for Rarotonga then home arriving to a welcome on 26 October 1995.
+On 9 October, Tui left the waters off Mururoa but not before the MPs passed another protest letter to the French when Tui met up with a French patrol craft.
+Tui then sailed for Rarotonga and then home, arriving to a welcome on 26 October 1995.